cefet-rj-dal/harbinger/examples/change_point/hcp_garch.md

+ChangeFinder with GARCH: ChangeFinder with GARCH models conditional variance dynamics; residual-based scores are smoothed and thresholded to flag volatility regime shifts.

 ChangeFinder-GARCH models volatility with GARCH and detects change points by smoothing residual deviations.
 In this tutorial we:

 - Load and visualize a change-point dataset